macrocosm-os/data-universe/docs/gravity_guide.md

 This script is called from [`validator.py`](https://github.com/macrocosm-os/data-universe/blob/gravity/neurons/validator.py#L123) once every 24 hours at 12 am UTC.
 The update frequency will be increased in later versions.

+Miners can also choose to retrieve the updated desirability lookup every day.
+This is done by setting the `--gravity` flag.
+See [`neurons/config.py`](../neurons/config.py) and [`neurons/miner.py`](../neurons/miner.py) for code references.